 BFI Film Audience Network national projects

-The BFI Film Audience Network also runs a range of national projects to strengthen the exhibition sector and develop greater and more diverse audiences for independent cinema all over the UK.
+The BFI Film Audience Network also runs a range of UK-wide projects to strengthen the exhibition sector and develop greater and more diverse audiences for independent cinema all over the UK.
 National projects include industry events such as This Way Up and Slate Day, support for new releases and initiatives to widen access and inclusivity.

 BFI Network opportunities